Trevor Rosenthal: Detroit Tigers

 On June 29, 2019, Rosenthal signed a minor-league deal with the Detroit Tigers.
 On July 15, the Tigers selected Rosenthal's contract.
 He was designated for assignment on August 7, 2019.
 After clearing waivers three days later, Rosenthal elected free agency.

 New York Yankees

 On August 19, 2019, Rosenthal signed a minor league contract with the New York Yankees.
-He elected free agency after the 2019 season.
+He made one appearance for the Triple–A Scranton/Wilkes-Barre RailRiders, and allowed four runs in 1/3 of an inning.
+Rosenthal elected free agency following the season on November 4.